maxmmyron/mmyron-ssh/fs/posts/gradients.md

 };
 ```

 Then, we’ll register these into a set of dynamic utilities.
 We also want to respect arbitrary values; however, if we specify the `type` option to restrict our types to lengths and percentages, then we can’t specify more than a single arbitrary value.
 In other words, a class like `gradient-extent-[5rem]` would work just fine, but `gradient-extent-[5rem_5rem]` wouldn’t.
 It seems like Tailwind parses the type of the entire passed-in string _before_ it splits the `_` delimiter—and `5rem_5rem` doesn’t fall into any type.
-Because of this, we’ll leave the `type` option out and lazily parse whatever arbitrary value the user provides ¯\\\_(ツ)\_/¯
+Because of this, we’ll leave the `type` option out and lazily parse whatever arbitrary value the user provides:

 ```jsx
 matchUtilities(